 I always include a 2-day strength training program with my Couch to 5k training plans to do just that for my athletes.
 You don’t even need any gym equipment.
 Everything is bodyweight-based to make it easy and accessible for everyone.

-Once you continue running, you may think about picking up some dumbbells and a TRX down the line, but for now, bodyweight is all you need.
+Once you continue running, you may think about picking up some dumbbells and a TRX down the line, but for now, bodyweight exercises are all you need.

 This program includes squats, lunges, glute bridges, and planks.